tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-213-house-robber-ii.md

 ---
-title: 213.
+title: LeetCode 213.
 House Robber II
 description: Given an integer array representing the amount of money of each house, return the maximum amount of money you can rob tonight from a circle of houses without alerting the police by robbing adjacent houses.
 ---